 Open the Job Browser

-The Job Browser is accessible via Server Explorer>Azure>Data Lake Analytics>Jobs in Visual Studio.
-Using the browser, you can access the query store of a Data Lake Analytics account.
-Job Browser shows Query Store in the left which shows basic information about jobs, and Job View on the right which provides the detailed information about a job.
+Access the Job Browser via Server Explorer>Azure>Data Lake Analytics>Jobs in Visual Studio.
+Using the Job Browser, you can access the query store of a Data Lake Analytics account.
+Job Browser displays Query Store on the left, showing basic job information, and Job View on the right showing detailed job information.

 Job View shows the detailed information of a job.
 To open a job, you can double-click a job in the Job Browser, or open it from the Data Lake menu by clicking Job View.
 You should see a dialog populated with the job URL.